oleg-alexandrov/PolyView/geom/Readme.txt

-Low-level geometric algorithms and other non-GUI functionality.
+This directory contains low-level geometric algorithms and other non-GUI functionality.

-See ../Readme.txt for more information.